A plethora of level-design related texts and pieces from my brain.

 My Blog (deceased)

 For over a year I maintained a blog devoted to various aspects of game and level design.
-My aim was to share my (mostly invented) logic, preach some common-sense, and identify where modders were getting things wrong, knowing that they might just listen to 'the Dust guy.'
-Whilst the blog is now finished, it is archived in its entirety here.
+Whilst the blog is now finished, it is archived in its entirety here

 - Preachin’ and part two and part three